Importing 3D assets

 During the import, you can optimize the files for Qt Design Studio.
 You can remove components from meshes to reduce the cache size, find and fix issues in the files, optimize graphs and meshes, and so on.
 The available options depend on whether you are importing files that you created with Qt 3D Studio or with other 3D graphics tools.
 See the tooltips in the options dialog for more information about a particular option.

-To import a 3D asset to a Qt Design Studio project:
+To import 3D assets to Qt Design Studio:

 Note: To see all options, select Show All Options.

-3. Select Import to import the 3D asset.
+3. Select Import to generate the 3D asset with the updated settings.

-5. Select Import to import the 3D asset.
+4. Select Accept to import the 3D assets.

 Available under certain Qt licenses.